-The Exchange is an effort by Mideastwire.com and its partners to promote understanding and academic enrichment through a variety of city-focused conferences in and around the Middle East.
+The Exchange is an effort by Mideastwire.com and its partners to promote professional and academic enrichment through a variety of small group, direct engagement conferences in the Middle East and North Africa.

 The first Exchange was launched in June 2008 in Beirut, Lebanon.
-Now, several years on, over 270 students from 44 different countries have participated, with many going on to work as diplomats in their home countries, for NGOs serving the region and as social entrepreneurs.
+Now, nine years on, more than 550 people from 51 different countries have attended 35 different Exchanges in the region.

 The January 2017 Tunis Exchange was an intense introduction to Tunisian politics and economics.
 The program was thoughtful and balanced; the number, breadth and quality of speakers was remarkable.
 The Exchange featured not just analysts of events in Tunisia but participants from across the political spectrum.
 Speakers were frank and engaging, a great measure of their trust in the organisers.
 In 20 years of working on the Middle East I cannot think of a better conference, workshop or exchange that I have participated in.
 I would recommend it to new students of the region as well as old hands. – Anthony Bubalo Tunis ’17, ABubalo@lowyinstitute.org